Bifurcations and multistability in inducible three-gene toggle switch networks: Effects of induction in systems perturbed away from symmetry

 Returning to the single-inducer case of Section~\ref{sec:inducer1}, suppose that we keep all parameters fixed but introduce bias into regulation by the inducer-targeted $\bar{R}_1$. $\bar{R}_1$ regulates $\bar{R}_2$ and $\bar{R}_3$ expressions by binding to the respective promoter sites with affinities $K_{21}$ and $K_{31}$, respectively.
 We now let $K_{31}/K_{21} =\alpha$, with $K_{21}$ and all remaining dissociation constants equal to $K$ as before.
 The dynamics are then defined by the differential equations

-In Section IIIA, we observed three distinct dynamic regimes, with decreasing complexity (i.e., number of fixed points) as the inducer concentration rose.
+In Section ~\ref{sec:inducer1}, we observed three distinct dynamic regimes, with decreasing complexity (i.e., number of fixed points) as the inducer concentration rose.
 Fig.~\ref{fig:alphathreshchange}(A) plots these shifts in dynamic regimes explicitly as changes in the number of fixed points, with the purple threshold denoting the bifurcation between distinct tristable regimes, and the green threshold denoting the bifurcation between tristable and bistable dynamics.
-The system assumes equal interaction strengths among all repression-binding event types, i.e., $\alpha = 1$.
+The system sets equal interaction strengths among all repression-binding event types, i.e., $\alpha = 1$.

 We now demonstrate how these bifurcations shift as we move away from symmetry.
 Fig.~\ref{fig:alphathreshchange}(B) reveals a narrow window of perturbation away from symmetry for which a seven-fixed-point regime exists.
-Expressed differently, the dark purple curve indicates a window of only $0.946 \lesssim \alpha \lesssim 1.028$ for which a system with sufficiently high concentrations of all three repressors is equally likely to stabilize to any of the three possible stable states.
-The dark green curve in Fig.~\ref{fig:alphathreshchange}(C) shows that the threshold separating tristable from bistable dynamics is little affected by small perturbations around $\alpha = 1$ and by more sizeable perturbations $\alpha < 1$, for which $\bar{R}_1$ has a weaker affinity for the $\bar{R}_2$ promoter than for the $\bar{R}_3$ promoter.
+Expressed differently, the dark purple curve indicates a window of only $0.946 \lesssim \alpha \lesssim 1.028$ within which a system with sufficiently high concentrations of all three repressors is equally likely to stabilize to any of the three possible stable states.
+The dark green curve in Fig.~\ref{fig:alphathreshchange}(C) shows that the threshold separating tristable from bistable dynamics is little affected by perturbations in $\alpha \leq 1$, where $\bar{R}_1$ has a weaker affinity for the $\bar{R}_2$ promoter than for the $\bar{R}_3$ promoter.
 Favoring affinity to $\bar{R}_2$ for $\alpha > 1$, however, begins to affect the threshold inducer concentration noticeably.
 At $\alpha \gtrsim 1.42$, the system becomes bistable regardless of inducer concentration.

-Combining the information in dark purple and dark green in Fig.~\ref{fig:alphathreshchange}(B) and (C), we conclude that for $\alpha < 0.95$ and $1.028\lesssim \alpha \lesssim 1.42$ only two dynamic regimes are possible (with the seven-fixed point regime no longer viable at any inducer concentration).
+Combining the information in dark purple and dark green in Fig.~\ref{fig:alphathreshchange}(B) and (C), we conclude that for $\alpha < 0.95$ and $1.028\lesssim \alpha \lesssim 1.42$ only two dynamic regimes are accessible (with the seven-fixed point regime no longer viable at any inducer concentration).
 The perturbation threshold beyond which tristability of any kind is no longer possible occurs at $\alpha \approx 1.42$.

 Alternatively, we can consider a perturbation bias that affects regulation by a repressor that is not targeted by an inducer, such as $\bar{R}_2$.
 In this case, setting $K_{32}/K_{12} = \alpha$ and all remaining coefficients (including $K_{12}$) to $K$, we obtain the equations